objektwerks/scalafx.form/README.md

 ---------------
 >A ScalaFx bidirectional binding between a control property and case class property works as expected.

->However, case class property changes are not reflected in case class associated field.
+>However, case class property changes are not reflected in associated case class fields.

 >For instance, this case class:
 ```